 What are the Different Components of a Solar Panel?

 Irrespective of its type, a solar panel is generally comprised of the following parts:

 - Solar Cells: The efficiency of a solar panel is determined by the solar cells.
-Depending on the type of solar panel being produced, solar cells can be monocrystalline or polycrystalline
+Solar cells can be monocrystalline or polycrystalline depending on the type of solar panel being produced.

-- The Solar Glass: The solar glass functions as the outer, protective layer of a solar panel.
+- The Solar Glass: The solar glass is a solar panel’s outer protective layer.
 The sturdier the glass, the better the performance.
-It shields the panel from inclement weather conditions and prevents the accumulation of dirt
+It shields the panel from inclement weather conditions and prevents the accumulation of dirt.

-- Aluminium Frame: The frame equips the solar panel with structural support and aid in holding the solar cells together
+- Aluminium Frame: The frame equips the solar panel with structural support and aids in holding the solar cells together

 - Junction Box: As the name suggests, a junction box is where all the cables meet and connect with the solar panel

 - Silicon Glue: The glue functions as a super adhesive that can hold the solar cells together, while its conductive and convective properties facilitate power generation